Here's a list, nowhere near complete [link].

 I enjoy just about anything with a swing beat and a melody.
 I

-visited New Orleans for the French Quarter Festival a year or so
+visited New Orleans for the French Quarter Festival a while back

 recommend such bands as Meschiya Lake and the Little Big Horns,